arzansa/arzansa/README.md

 ## Hi there 👋
-I'm a systems administrator who likes to code
+I'm a syadmin who likes to code